ginstrom/paladin-novel/manuscript/chapter-05.md

 "Into thin air?"
 Pell's eyebrow arched.

 "Into the hills."
-Gond pointed to Maera's map.
+Gond recalled Maera's map.
 "Too rugged for slavers.
 Too remote for bounty hunters.
 We hide, rest, plan our next move."

 Sim nodded, that calm certainty settling over him.
 "Wisdom.
 Safety first."